mozilla-releng/relengdocs/procedures/release-duty/desktop/flathub-flatpak.rst

 changes to the flatpaks via authorized credentials.
 Most of the applications shipped to Flathub are done so as part of the Flathub’s CI on Github.
-Firefox is among the very few applications that are being shipped directly from our automation via Flathub’s API.
+Firefox is among the very few applications that are being shipped from our automation via Flathub’s API.

 For any urgent changes, Flathub administrators have leverage and can be contacted to help.
 Details on how to contact them ca be found in the